Carpe diem, young man. Seize the day!

 Zagi has begun to give a chit elocution lessons, to train deportment, correct grammar, smooth rough edges.
 A pragmatist, he sees a capable queen, a genuinely good-hearted one,1 who will be the salvation of another weakling Muruzábal king.

 Bittor, also underfoot due to his culinary interests, is a likely lad, as they say.
-He’s amiable, charming in a lunkheadish way, but no thinker, that’s for sure, and, like his father, easily manipulated.
+He’s amiable, charming in a lunkheadish way, but no thinker, that’s for sure, and, like his father, easily flustered.
 As with the Valois, weakness plagues the male offspring.
 Watching Bitts and Ametza interact, Zagi perceives a gentleness between them.
 They seem to genuinely like each other.
 The girl is strong-willed, potentially the equal of the She-Dragon, the Queen.
-This is Bittor’s term, Zagi does not dare employ it, though he agrees with it in every respect.
+This is Bittor’s term, Zagi does not employ it, though he agrees with it in every respect.

-“Your Highness,” says Zagi, “You have the drive, and the brains, sir, that your father, poor soul, is something short of.
+“YOUR HIGHNESS,” says Zagi, “You have the drive, and the brains, sir, that your father, poor soul, is something short of.
 Your cheese is a superior product; everyone who tries it loves it.
-What would you say to a steady stream of visitors to our soil?
-Thousands, sampling your wares, transporting portions home to every corner of Christendom, buying direct, no middleman to take a cut.
+What would you say to a steady stream of visitors to our soil, sampling your wares, transporting portions home to every corner of Christendom, buying direct, no middleman to take a cut.
 Is this not a dream come true?”

 “We have a plan,” croons d’Ollot.
 “It involves a bit of fraud, but I call the crime insignificant compared to the great good that will ensue, as opposed to the very small harm.”